qiqian/ArcadeCollision/README.md

-# ArcCollision
+# ArcadeCollision

 ![Collision bodies, hurtboxes, and attack volumes in the Battlefield sample](./intro.png)

-ArcCollision is a **deterministic 2D collision-query library** for arcade action games, fighting games, and beat 'em ups.
+ArcadeCollision is a **deterministic 2D collision-query library** for arcade action games, fighting games, and beat 'em ups.
 Its goal is to provide predictable collision results on Windows, Linux, macOS, Android, and iOS while keeping latency, managed allocation, and integration overhead low enough for a game loop.

 Its defining feature is lockstep-friendly collision geometry: the C# reference backend and the C++ native backend share an explicitly quantized integer model and are designed and regression-tested for bit-level behavioral parity.
-ArcCollision provides shape tests, manifolds, continuous casts, spatial queries, and a collision world; it is not a rigid-body dynamics or constraint solver.
+ArcadeCollision provides shape tests, manifolds, continuous casts, spatial queries, and a collision world; it is not a rigid-body dynamics or constraint solver.

 ## Contents